Ekenäs, Finland

-Ekenäs (/sv-FI/; Tammisaari /fi/) is a town and former municipality in Finland that comprised the former municipalities of Snappertuna and Tenala together with the town of Ekenäs.
-It was merged with Pohja and Karis to form the new municipality of Raseborg on January 1, 2009.
+Ekenäs (/sv-FI/; Tammisaari /fi/) is a town and former municipality in Finland that was formed by the merger of the former municipalities of Snappertuna and Tenala with the town of Ekenäs.
+It was then merged with Pohja and Karis to form the new municipality of Raseborg on 1 January 2009.
 Ekenäs is in the province of Southern Finland, and is part of the Uusimaa (Nyland) region.
 The town had a population of 14,754 (as of 31 December 2008) and covered a land area of 726.73 km2.
 The population density was 20.30 PD/km2.
 The town is bilingual, with the majority being Swedish speakers (81%), and the minority Finnish speakers (17%).

 History

 Ekenäs is Finland's seventh oldest town and the first of the non-medieval towns.
 King Gustav Wasa granted town rights to Ekenäs on 15 December 1546, but even before that Ekenäs played a significant role in maritime transport.
 Today it is mostly noted for its archipelago, part of which is the Ekenäs Archipelago National Park.
 The old, mainly wooden town center is protected due to its cultural historical value, and renovation of even residential buildings is strictly controlled.
 The history of the old town dates back to 16th century, but most of the current buildings have been built between 18th and 19th century.